freddycansic/freddycansic.github.io/content/blog/github-webhooks/index.md

 cd /var/www/html/
 ```

-Remove all of your current source files **except the webhook folder as well as any other files which are not in your repository**.
+Remove all of your current source files **except the webhook folder as well as any other files which are not from your repository**.
 This will ensure that no files which may have made their way into this folder are served along with your site.

 ```bash
 cp -r webhooks /tmp